Questions and answers on your Qualifications Scotland results

 Q. I'm worried about my mental health at this time.
 What should I do?

-There are also lots of organisations offering support to young people who have received their results and are feeling like you.
+There are also lots of organisations offering support to young people who have received their results feel the same as you.
 Here are some links that might help you:

-It's never nice to feel big emotions like these, but you don't need to feel them alone.
+It's not easy to feel big emotions like these, but you don't need to feel them alone.
 Help is available for you.

-Even if your plans for this year need to change, there's still a world of opportunity for you to explore and many wonderful things are ahead.
+Even if your plans for this year need to change, there's still a world of opportunity out there to explore.
+Many wonderful things lie ahead for you – we'd love to support you on that journey.

 Q. Do I have options which are not college or university?

 A: Definitely!
-There are so many ways to take that first step in your career.
+There are so many ways to take this next step in your career.
 You could:

 - do a Modern or Graduate Apprenticeship